matthewdargan/mooch/README.md

 Mooch downloads and organizes torrents from RSS feeds.

+Usage:

+    mooch [file]

 Mooch matches torrent titles with regular expressions and adds them to a [Rain](https://github.com/cenkalti/rain) client session.
 Torrents are organized upon completion if destination directories are specified.

-The configuration file should exist at `$XDG_CONFIG_HOME/mooch/config.json` and should look similar to:
+The configuration file should either be passed as an argument or exist at $XDG_CONFIG_HOME/mooch/config.json.
+The configuration should look similar to:

 ```json
 {